 - Remember your First Aid Kit with a few essential items

-Are you planning your Cadair Idris walk in Wales?
-Ask me any questions in the comments or send me a message on Facebook.
+Planning your Cadair Idris walk in Snowdonia?
+Ask me any questions about the Minffordd Path (or other routes) in the comments

 Love hiking?
 Read more of my hiking adventures here